We very sad to hear that Alan passed away in February 2022. We have added an addendum below his story in tribute to him.

 “Unfortunately, I was rejected for a liver transplant at University Hospital Birmingham due to my heart condition.
 That was really disappointing, but I understand why.

-“I've now had TACE (Transarterial Chemoembolization) therapy in Cardiff and am waiting for the results.
+“I've now had TACE (Transarterial Chemoembolization) therapy in Cardiff.
 I had to self-isolate for two weeks beforehand due to coronavirus.
 Now my wife and I are starting to self-isolate again as the restrictions get tighter but we're still getting out to walk the dog."